Life Lines

 Recognition of Choking Baby

-Babies tend to gag on food this is a normal process of baby reflexes, babies tend to swallow the food or spit it out.
+Babies tend to gag on food.
+This is a normal process of baby reflexes; babies tend to swallow the food or spit it out.
 Choking babies will remain silent with NO NOISE.
-Where a child can grip their throat and point, a baby cannot, it is important to monitor a baby especially when they learn to pick food up and eat it.
+Where a child can grip their throat and point, a baby cannot; it is important to monitor a baby, especially when they learn to pick food up and eat it.

 Stop and Think!
 Just for a Moment

-The reality of dealing with a choking child or baby is common and frightening as mentioned before its about doing the right procedures at the right time.
+The reality of dealing with a choking child or baby is common and frightening; as mentioned before, it's about doing the right procedures at the right time.

-The procedures taught on Life Lines courses take seconds to perform in real life situations. learn them, they may help you some day.
+The procedures taught on Life Lines courses take seconds to perform in real-life situations.
+Learn them; they may help you someday.

 Choking is best taught as a practical subject and is taught in great length at our paediatric Courses.